My profile, credits and applications

 Other confirmed selections related to the study right

 Here you can see other studies confirmed in your study right that you have been granted a study right for.
-These can include e.g. the right to do optional studies.
+These can include e.g. a minor subject or the right to do optional studies.

 Education that does not lead to a degree